RonKG/Data-Engineering-CaseStudy-Hadoop/README.md

 - JDBC Java Connector 5.1.47

-This project is a demonstartion of relevant skills utilizing various tools in the Hadoop echo system.
+This project is a demonstartion of relevant ETL skills utilizing various tools in the Hadoop echo system.
 This work builds on a previous project - '[Data-Engineering-Java-MySQL](https://github.com/RonKG/Data-Engineering-Java)' - where data is retrieved from the MySQL RDBMS into Hadoop's **HDFS** for data warehousing.

 #### The workflow and tools to achieve the above task is as follows: